KU Health System sees first proton therapy patient

 “It’s giving me hope that it’s going to stop growing,” Webb said.

-When is the first adult patient here at the new proton therapy Center.
-It’s not one of 39 protons centers in the country and the first, and only one in our region.
+Webb is the first adult patient at the new proton therapy center.
+It’s now one of 39 proton centers in the country and the first and only one in our region.

 “I just take it easy,” Webb said.
 “Take it day by day.”

-Webb can’t imagine having to travel to get her treatment out of state and having her support system here, helps her get through the long days.
+Webb can’t imagine having to travel to get her treatment out of state.
+She also says having her support system here helps her get through long days.

 “Being with my family,” Webb said.
 “Having a dinner at home and try to be as normal as possible.”